Why Lurie Children's is the Right Choice for Your Child's Heart Transplant

 Heart transplant surgery takes place at Lurie Children’s Main Campus in downtown Chicago.
 Lurie Children’s Heart Center provides parking and transportation assistance for families with children who have complex conditions.

-For lodging, Ronald McDonald House near Lurie Children’s is located at 211 E. Grand Avenue, a short walk south from the hospital.
+For lodging, Ronald McDonald House near Lurie Children’s is located at 211 E. Grand Avenue, a short walk south of the hospital.
 Call Family Services at 312.227.1200 to learn more.

 Follow-up care for heart transplantation is provided not just downtown, but at convenient locations throughout suburban Chicago.